mosip/documentation/docs/mosip-documentation-style-guide.md

  10. **Spacing** - Avoid leaving unnecessary empty spaces between words or sentences.
 You may leave one line space betweeb each paragraph as needed if a topic contains multiple paragraphs.

+11. Avoid using the terms like **blacklist, black list, black-list, whitelist**.

+    Instead, it is recommended to use:
+    * For the noun blacklist, consider using a replacement such as denylist, excludelist, or blocklist.
+    * For the noun whitelist, consider using a replacement such as allowlist, trustlist, or safelist.
+    * For the noun graylist (greylist), consider using a replacement such as provisional list.